Updates for Summer 2023 Term: Read the most recent practicum updates on application processing and registration for the

-Upcoming Deadline - November 28, 2022: If you plan to take a practicum course during Spring Quarter (February 27th, 2023), you will need to submit your application by November 28th, 2022 via Meditrek.
+Upcoming Deadline - June 1st: If you plan to take a practicum course during Fall Quarter (August 28th, 2023), you will need to submit your application by June 1st, 2023 via Meditrek.
 Please take the time to review the appropriate preceptors and field sites for your course as well as the application process.

 The Practicum Manuals have been updated for the current academic year.
 Please find your program-specific manual to review:

 For the 2021-2022 academic year, the MSN-NP program leadership will begin permitting telehealth options for select NP practicum courses as outlined below.
 Students must submit an application for telehealth in Meditrek and must be approved for telehealth prior to logging hours doing telehealth.
 Students must have approval from their nominated field site to complete practicum via telehealth.
 See instructions below for how to submit a tele-health application and the required telehealth questionnaire to be completed by the preceptor.

 Walden’s Practicum Pledge™ is an exclusive new service offered by Walden’s College of Nursing to support you on your educational journey.
 We know that finding a site or preceptor can be challenging.
 To better ensure a successful placement, we’ve developed a truly collaborative process.
 It involves you, practicum sites, and preceptors while Walden supports you to navigate that process.
 If you get stuck – we’re here to help!
 If you have worked to identify your own site and preceptor but are not able to do so, Walden’s Practicum Pledge™ will match you with a site and preceptor.